 At the end of the Tashahhud, there is a special request to recite the following dua –

 Pronunciation: Alla-humma inni aujubika min ‘aya-b jahannama wa a’ujubika min’ aya-bil kabri, wa aujubika min fitnatil masihi dajja-li, wa aujubika min fitnatil mahiya wal mama-ti.
 Meaning: O Allah!
 I seek refuge in You from the torment of Hell, from the torment of the grave, from the torment of the Dajjal, and from the torment of life and death.

 At the end of the Doa between Tashahud and Salam, the Messenger of Allah (sm) used to recite the Doa of Neem:

-(1) Pronunciation: Alla-hummagfirli ma kwaddamtu ama akshartu, wama asrartu ama a lantu, wama asraftu, wa ma anta alamu bihi minni; Antal muqbaddimu wa antal muakhkhiru, la ila-ha illa anta.
+(1) Pronunciation: Alla-hummagfirli ma kaddamtu ama akshartu, wama asrartu ama a lantu, wama asraftu, wa ma anta alamu bihi minni; Antal muqaddimu wa antal Muakhkhiru, la ila-ha illa anta.

 Translation: O Allah!
 Forgive me for all my past and present sins (and forgive those sins) so that I have transgressed and those sins which you know more than me.
 You own the front and the back.
 There is no god but you.

 Muslim, Mishkat H / 613 ‘Salat’ Chapter-4, ‘What to read after Takbir’ Paragraph-11.

 (2) Alla-humma inni asalukal jannata wa a’yu bika minanna-ra ‘

 (O Allah!
 I am praying to You for Paradise and seeking refuge from Hell).

 Abu Dawood H / 693, ‘Salat Chapter-2, Paragraph-126; Sahih Ibn Hibban H / 65